-If we do a 3D scan an interior room and repeat this after some time, we want to be able to detect which objects have been removed/added or simply been moved around.
+For this, we detect which objects have been removed/added or simply been moved around.
 In many environments, it is useful to observe such changes, e.g. for inventarization of offices, warehouses or urban spaces.
 Furthermore, this information can be used to train deep learning algorithms for semantic understanding of such environments.